-“Just as Winnipeg’s skyline changed with the arrival of the Canadian Museum for Human Rights, so too did Manitoba’s tourism landscape,” Colin Ferguson, president and CEO of Travel Manitoba, said at the meeting.
+“Just as Winnipeg’s skyline changed with the arrival of the Canadian Museum for Human Rights, so too did Manitoba’s tourism landscape,” Colin Ferguson, president and CEO of Travel Manitoba - will open in a new tab, said at the meeting.
 A goal has been set to increase annual tourism expenditures in Manitoba over the next three years by $600 million to $2.2 billion, he added.

 “We now classify the CMHR as one of our ‘boulders’ – an anchor tourism product that attracts visitors from long-haul markets.
 It’s one reason Manitoba was listed by Lonely Planet travel guide among the top 10 regions in the world to visit this year.”

 CMHR President and CEO John Young said 70 per cent of visitors who bought tickets for the Museum in the past two years have come from outside Winnipeg.
 “We’ve seen tourists to Churchill who never used to leave the Winnipeg airport spend an extra night because they want to see this museum,” he said.
 “Many visitors driving across Canada have also told us they decided to stop in Winnipeg specifically because of the Museum.”

 Young said the Museum’s profile will be raised even more by its depiction on Canada’s new vertical $10 banknote - will open in a new tab as a symbol of Canada’s ongoing pursuit of rights and freedoms.